Gennaro Angiulo: Sentence and later life

-In February 1986, Angiulo and his co-defendants were convicted of "an avalanche of charges".
-He was sentenced to 45 years in prison on 12 counts of racketeering, gambling, loan sharking, and obstruction of justice.
+On February 27, 1986, Angiulo and his co-defendants were convicted of "an avalanche of charges".
+On April 3, 1986, he was sentenced to 45 years in prison on 12 counts of racketeering, gambling, loan sharking, and obstruction of justice.
 As his own lawyer, Angiulo argued numerous times, unsuccessfully, to have his conviction overturned.
 One argument claimed that he was framed by the FBI, Bulger, and Flemmi.

 In an affidavit filed in federal court in 2004, he wrote that he was in poor health and his term was "tantamount to an illegal death sentence".
 Angiulo, who had been incarcerated at the federal prison hospital in Devens, was paroled on September 10, 2007.
 He had been undergoing dialysis treatment since his release while living at his waterfront home in Nahant.
-Prior to his death, he was spending time with his wife, Barbara, with whom he had three children, Jason Brion, Gennaro Jay Jr., and Barbara Jay Angiulo.
+Prior to his death, he was spending time with his wife, Barbara, with whom he had three children.

+Death

 Angiulo died on August 29, 2009, at the Massachusetts General Hospital of kidney failure from kidney disease.
-His funeral was at the Joseph A. Langone Jr. Funeral Home in Boston's North End.
+A funeral mass was said in Angiulo's honor at St. Leonard's Church in Boston's North End on May 8, 2009.
+He received a military burial at an undisclosed cemetery following his death.